GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ---

 {% Aside %}
-  The Wake Lock API, is part of
+  The Wake Lock API, part of Google's
   [capabilities project](https://developers.google.com/web/updates/capabilities),
-  and is currently in development, this post will be updated as the implementation progresses.
+  is currently in development.
+This post will be updated as the implementation progresses.
 {% endAside %}